 - timeout asyncio.
 TimeoutError will be raises when the Future was not finished after this time. - callback Consuming callback.
 Could be a coroutine. - no_ack if True you don't need to call aio_pika.message.
 IncomingMessage.ack() - exclusive Makes this queue exclusive.
 Exclusive queues may only be accessed by the current connection, and are deleted when that connection closes.
-Passive declaration of an exclusive queue by other connections are not allowed. - arguments additional arguments - consumer_tag optional consumer tag unbind (exchange: Union[AbstractExchange, str], routing_key: str = None, arguments: Optional[Dict[str; FieldValue]] = None, timeout: Union[float, int, None] = None) \rightarrow pamqp.commands.Queue.UnbindOk
+Passive declaration of an exclusive queue by other connections are not allowed. - arguments additional arguments - consumer_tag optional consumer tag unbind(exchange: Union[AbstractExchange, str], routing_key: str = None, arguments: Optional[Dict[str, FieldValue]] = None, timeout: Union[float, int, None] = None) → pamqp.commands.Queue.UnbindOk Remove binding from exchange for this Queue instance

-Raises asyncio.
-TimeoutError - when the consuming timeout period has elapsed.
+Raises asyncio.TimeoutError - when the consuming timeout period has elapsed.